alexlyttle/python-virtualenvs/slides.md

 # Prerequisites

-This skills session assumes the following,
+This skills session assumes you are familiar with the following,

 - Python >= 3.3
 - Conda >= 4.6 (optional)
 - IPython >= 6.0 (optional)
+- Python 2 (optional)

 ---